-For countries like China, well it seems it has been setup as a policy.
-But on their end, instead of only blocking those popular services, they launch their own version.
+For countries like China, well it seems it has been set up as a policy.
+But on their end, instead of only blocking those popular services, they launch their version.
 So for any great online platform out there, you can find the Chinese version:

 – in the search engine field, when most regular internet user would refer to Google, Chinese would be molded to use Baidu.

 – while we tweet a lot, Chinese would use Sina Weibo for micro-blogging.

 – while we are busy updating statuses on Facebook, the chances are that a considerable portion of the Chinese online population would be hanging on Renren.

 – while Youtube still reigns on the video platform, it won’t surprise me that there soon will be a Chinese version.

 I won’t try to argue against (or for) the reasons behind those approaches.
 However, one thing’s for sure: there will always be another popular platform rising after the death (or the obsolescence) of today’s popular ones.
 It has already happened often:

 – when Google outpaced Yahoo as the most popular search engine platform,